gggeek/db-3v4l/README.md

 - 3 scripts are provided in the top-level `bin` folder to help keeping disk space usage under control

+## FAQ

+- Q: why Can I see only a 'symfony welcome' web page?
+A: the app is being developed with a command-line interface at 1st, the web version will come later

+- Q: can I customize the configuration of the databases?
+A: Yes, there is one config file for each db that you can edit, in docker/config.
+If you change them, you need to restart the docker containers for the settings to take effect, but there is no need to rebuild them

+- Q: what is the level of security offered by this tool?
+Can I allow untrusted users use it to run _any_ query they want?
+  A: this is the end goal, but at the moment there is close to zero security enforced.
+Please only allow trusted developers to access the platform and run queries on it

+- Q: does the platform store/log anywhere the executed SQL commands?
+A: no. But those might be stored in the databases log files, which are stored on disk.
+So it's not a good idea to copy-paste sql snippets which contain sensitive information such as passwords

 ## Thanks

 Many thanks to